quaintdev/webshield/README.md

 ### Installation

 1. Clone the repository using `git clone git@github.com:quaintdev/webshield.git`.
 1. Create `blocklists` directory.
-This directory will hold categories of domains as shown below.
-The txt files will hold one domain name per line
+The `blocklists` are available in [webshield-blocklists](https://github.com/quaintdev/webshield-blocklists) repository.
-1. If you want DNS over TLS support you will have to provide TLS certs via `config.json`
+1. If you want DNS over TLS support you will have to provide TLS certs path via `config.json`.
 1. Configure environment variables within `start.sh` as per your requirements.
 If you want DNS over TLS support then you will have to use `sudo` to run the script otherwise it's not required.
 1. You can use Caddy or any other reverse proxy in front of this server for DNS over HTTPS support.